sneha-balamurali/fpga/introduction/red_pitaya.md

 When you design hardware for a specific task:

-- You dont need to fetch instructions, decode them or ask what's next.
+- You don't need to fetch instructions, decode them or ask what's next.
 - The hardware circuit is the operation itself.

 **Example:**